j-ochmann/DevBook/src/content/design_patterns/structural/bridge.md

+---
+id: "bridge"
+title: "Object Structural: Bridge"
+category: "Structural"
+goF: 7
+tags: ["cpp", "java", "python"]
+---
-Object Structural: Bridge
+# Object Structural: Bridge

-Intent
+## Intent

 Decouple an abstraction from its implementation so that the two can vary independently.

-Also Known As
+## Also Known As

 Handle/Body